oblac/jodd-site/content/doc/db/4+dboomquery.md

 name within result set meta-data (hello [Oracle][1]).
 When table name is not available, mapper tries to to best possible job: it tries to map columns to one class by matching just column names and bean properties.
-While everything is ok (i.e. while there is a bean property that matches result set columns), mapper continues using the same bean object.
+While everything is OK (i.e. while there is a bean property that matches result set columns), mapper continues using the same bean object.
 If mapping fails i.e. if some column name is not founded among bean properties, mapper takes the next bean class and repeats the procedure.
 This approach has some sharp usage corners, but they can be easily avoided.

-*DbOom* offers a solution when table names are not availiable in JDBC meta-data, that will be explained later.
+*DbOom* offers a solution when table names are not available in JDBC meta-data, that will be explained later.

 As said, mapping works with bean classes, i.e. domain objects.
 Moreover,